Juggling pattern: Half shower

-Similar to the shower pattern, a half shower pattern (siteswap: 3) is any pattern where both hands throw arcing cascade-like throws to the other hand, but the props from one hand always pass above the props from the other hand.
-The half shower may be performed with any number of props greater than or equal to three, and with more than four props, different versions of the half shower with varying heights of throw may be executed, even without taking into account both synchronous and asynchronous variations.
+Similar to the shower pattern, a half shower pattern is any pattern where both hands throw arcing cascade-like throws to the other hand, but the props from one hand always pass above the props from the other hand.
+The half shower may be performed with any number of props greater than or equal to three.
+With more than four props, different versions of the half shower with varying heights of throws may be executed, even without taking into account both synchronous and asynchronous variations.

 Half showers where hands throw at notably different heights may be executed with cascade-style inside throws; this style of half shower is popular in club juggling, where they go by the name of triple-doubles or double-singles due to the higher clubs naturally spinning a greater number of times than the lower clubs.